-Join the University of Arizona Sarver Heart Center Women’s Heart Health Education Committee for a "Heart Smart" Movie and Panel Discussion, presented by the University of Arizona Sarver Heart Center Women’s Heart Health Education Committee.
-Admission includes a welcome reception with wine tasting and refreshments from 6 p.m. to 7 p.m., a panel discussion at 7 p.m. and a special screening of the documentary FED UP at 7:30 p.m.
+Bring your family and friends to the University of Arizona Sarver Heart Center Women’s Heart Health Education Committee’s "Heart Smart" Movie and Panel Discussion.
+Admission includes a welcome reception with wine tasting, courtesy of Golden Eagle Distributors, and chocolate-dipped strawberries from 6 p.m. to 7 p.m., a panel discussion at 7 p.m. and a special screening of the documentary "Fed Up" at 7:30 p.m.

 “The obesity epidemic in America will unquestionably lead to future increases in heart disease events and puts the health and lives of our children at risk.
-This documentary makes a compelling case that the food we eat is influencing our bodies in unanticipated ways, and that we need to look closely at the convenience foods we all rely upon as important contributors to the gain of unhealthy weight in America,” said Nancy Sweitzer, MD, PhD, director of the University of Arizona Sarver Heart Center, who will moderate the panel discussion.
+This documentary makes a compelling case that the food we eat is influencing our bodies in unanticipated ways.
+We need to look closely at the convenience foods we all rely upon as important contributors to the gain of unhealthy weight in America,” said Nancy Sweitzer, MD, PhD, director of the University of Arizona Sarver Heart Center, who will moderate the panel discussion.

-Tickets for this event will be available through the Loft ($10 in advance www.loftcinema.com/showtimes-tickets) and $12 at the Box Office on the day of the show.
+Tickets are available at the Loft for $10 in advance and $12 at the Box Office on the day of the show.
+(Purchase advance tickets online at loftcinema.com/showtimes-tickets)

 Victoria Maizes, MD, executive director of the UA Center for Integrative Medicine and professor of clinical medicine, family medicine and public health.